Damp and mould in rental property

 What tenants can do to prevent damp and mould:

-How can landlords resolve damp and mould problems?
+How can landlords resolve existing damp and mould problems?

 If damp and mould has already set in, it’s crucial to seek professional expertise.
-An expert will be able to identify the cause of damp which will enable you to find a long-term solution.
-Remember that while commercially available products might temporarily remove mould, they won’t resolve the root problem.
+An expert will be able to identify the cause of damp, enabling you to find a long-term solution.
+Remember that while commercially available products might temporarily remove mould, they won’t resolve the root cause of the problem.

-There are also firms that specialise in identifying and treating damp and mould, but you should always make sure they’re members of an official trade body, such as:
+Some firms specialise in identifying and treating damp and mould, but you should always make sure they’re members of an official trade body, such as:

 - Property Care Association.

-If you’re a tenant, and you spot signs of damp and mould, it’s up to you to report it to your landlord.
+If you’re a tenant and spot signs of damp and mould, it’s up to you to report it to your landlord.

-If you’ve repeatedly asked your landlord but to no avail, you could speak to your local council who can compel your landlord to help.
-Plus, under the Homes (Fitness for Human Habitation) Act 2018, you can also initiate a court order to force your landlord to act.
+If you’ve repeatedly asked your landlord but to no avail, you could speak to your local council, who can compel your landlord to help.
+Under the Homes (Fitness for Human Habitation) Act 2018, you can also initiate a court order to force your landlord to act.
+The government has put together a guide outlining the steps to do this: GOV.UK, fitness for human habitation, guide for tenants.

 Read more: Fit for human habitation: what landlords need to know before renting out a property

-Otherwise, there’s no specific legislation that gives you the automatic right to end your tenancy early because of damp and mould.
+No specific legislation gives you the automatic right to end your tenancy early because of damp and mould.
 If you do want to leave, you have two choices:

 - Use the break clause in your tenancy agreement.
-If your contract has a break clause, this gives you an opportunity to leave but check any terms.
-You may have to give notice, so make sure you know what your obligations are first.
+If your contract has a break clause, this gives you an opportunity to leave, but check any terms.
+You may have to give notice, so make sure you know your obligations.

 - Negotiate an early end to your lease.
 If you don’t have a break clause, you’ll need to speak to your landlord about ending your tenancy early.
 You should do this in writing, explaining why you want to leave.
 If you’re in a house share, you could also offer to find another tenant to replace you.